 What is Extavia?

-Extavia (interferon beta-1b) is made from human proteins.
+Extavia is made from human proteins.
+Extavia is similar to certain interferon proteins that are produced in the body.
 Interferons help the body fight viral infections.

-Extavia is used to treat relapsing multiple sclerosis (MS).
-This medicine will not cure MS, it will only decrease the frequency of relapse symptoms.
+Extavia is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS).
+This medicine will not cure MS, but it may decrease flare-ups.

 Extavia may be harmful to an unborn baby, or may cause a miscarriage.
 Do not use Extavia if you are pregnant.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.